 Vesting.
 Participants are at all times 100% vested in the amounts that they elect to defer and related earnings and losses on such amounts.
 As part of his initial hire package, and to replace the forfeiture of certain pension benefits at his former employer, we contributed \$1 million to Mr. Gordon's NDCP account upon his hiring in 2018.
 This contribution and related earnings and losses thereon vest at the rate of 33%, 33%, and 34% per year on the anniversary of his hire date in 2019, 2020, and 2021, respectively, as long as Mr. Gordon remains continuously employed by us, which vesting accelerates upon a change of control consistent with the terms of the NDCP.
-As part of his initial hire package, and to replace the forfeiture of certain pension benefits at his former employer, we contributed \$1.6 million to Mr. Meline's NDCP account upon his hiring in 2014.
-This contribution and related earnings and losses thereon vest at the rate of 12.5% per year from 2015 through 2022 as long as Mr. Meline remains continuously employed by us, which vesting accelerates upon a change of control consistent with the terms of the NDCP.
-As part of his initial hire package and to replace forfeiture of certain benefits at his former employer and to induce Mr. Graham to accept the Company's offer of employment, Mr. Graham was provided with a contribution to his NDCP account of \$2 million upon his hiring in 2015.
-This contribution and related earnings and losses thereon vest at the rate of 20% per year from 2016 through 2020 as long as Mr. Graham remains actively and continuously employed by us, which vesting accelerates upon death, disability, termination of employment not for cause, or a change of control consistent with the terms of the NDCP.

-Investment Options Under the Supplemental Retirement Plan and Nonqualified Deferred Compensation Plan
+Investment Options Under the 401(k), Supplemental Retirement, and Nonqualified Deferred Compensation Plans